 In some places, the heat of summer is in full swing in the month of June.
 Celebrate the return of the heat with a cute nature-themed trucker hat!

 This adorable snapback hat keeps the sun out of your eyes and off your face and comes in four different colors and patterns.

 The body of the hat is made of a polyester mesh material so your head can breathe easily as the mesh allows cool breezes to blow through the hat.

 The adjustable plastic snapback will fit even the smallest of heads and the visor comes pre-curved for shading your face.

 When it’s bright, it’s often hot.
-This hat has a 360-degree mesh panel to help keep you cool during the heat of July.
+This summer hat has a 360-degree mesh panel to help keep you cool during the heat of July.

 August: Safari Hat with Hidden Net Mesh

 This safari bucket-style hat is made of polyester and nylon and features a removable mesh net for keeping bugs off your face and neck.

 It’s perfect for avoiding pesky mosquitos and breathing freely through clouds of pesky gnats.
 This hat also provides excellent sun protection.

 This cute hat is available in three different colors and can be worn with or without the mesh net.